STUDY JAPANESE ONLINE WITH NATIVES HERE

 Know Ume, the Japanese plum and its variations

-Ume [梅] is a Japanese name for Prunus mume, a species of Asian plum in the Rosaceae family.
-The tree belongs to East Asia and Southeast Asia which is also known as Chinese plum, Japanese plum or Japanese apricot.
+Ume [梅] is a Japanese name for Prunus mume, a species of Asian plum from the Rosaceae family.
+The tree belongs to East Asia and Southeast Asia and is also known as Chinese plum, Japanese plum, or Japanese apricot.

-A plum blossom it is quite common to be seen in paintings and in poetic quotations.
-In addition, it has a variety of forms of preparation such as drinks, condiments for alcohol, sauces and even for traditional medicine.
-Plum consumption in these ways is more common in Japan, China, South Korea and Vietnam.
+The plum blossom is quite commonly seen in paintings and poetic quotes.
+In addition, it has a variety of preparation methods such as drinks, alcohol condiments, sauces, and even for traditional medicine.
+The consumption of plums in these forms is more common in 日本, 中国, 韓国, and ベトナム.

-The tree that produces the fruit originated in southern China, more specifically in the Yangtze River and later inserted in more places.
-The flowering of the tree at the end of the winter and early spring is considered a seasonal symbol.
-It can be found in outlying forests, the banks of streams, forested slopes along trails and mountains.
-Generally at altitudes that commonly range from 1,700–3,100 meters and growing regions.
+The tree that produces the fruit originated in southern China, more specifically in the Yangtze River and then spread to more places.
+The blooming of the tree in late 冬と春の初め is considered a seasonal symbol.
+It can be found in more remote forests, the banks of streams, wooded slopes along trails, and mountains.
+Usually at altitudes that commonly range from 1,700–3,100 meters and cultivation regions.

 Ume - Know ume, the Japanese plum and its variations